 History of the Herend Porcelain Manufactory

-The past few days we’ve visited the Manufactory of Herend in Hungary.
+The past few days, we’ve visited the Manufactory of Herend in Hungary.
 It is always a miracle to return to the hometown of the European White Gold.
-We met the Manufactory leaders, had some words with the painters, and also discussed some of our new ideas with the management.
+We met the Manufactory leaders, spoke with the painters, and discussed our new ideas with the management.
 This is a great moment to say a few words about the start of the Manufactory

 Porcelain Manufacturing Started in 1839